RMIT Women's Football Academy

 About the Academy

-The Academy will field two new women’s teams under the RMIT Redbacks name to play in the Northern Football Netball League (NFNL) and Victorian Amateurs Football Association (VAFA) and will provide an inclusive environment for RMIT students and the community to become more involved in women’s football.
+The Academy will field team under the RMIT Redbacks name in 2019 and will provide an inclusive environment for RMIT students and the community to become more involved in women’s football.

 Based at the RMIT Sports Precinct at our Bundoora campus, offering an Etihad Stadium replica surface, grass and synthetic training surfaces, exercise sciences laboratories, indoor training stadium, gymnasium, video analysis technology and function rooms.